 - a.
-A list of the staff and / or experts responsible for reviewing the VMP; - A description of staff training and induction requirements that will be undertaken to ensure that the VMP is followed by all acting in accordance with these resource consents; - A description of the site and local receiving environment; - d.
-A description of the construction works / activities authorised by these resource consents that will generate vibration; - A description of the construction works / activities that require specific controls and monitoring and those that can be controlled by normal construction practice; - f.
-A detailed description of the specific controls that will apply to the applicable construction works / activities identified in condition 9.1.2(e); - g.
-The vibration limits that apply (expressed as PPV in units of mm/s) to the structures within or adjacent to the construction site and / or forming part of the RDR as it passes through or adjacent to the construction site, and the definition of an 'excessive vibration limit' for the structures; - h.
-The equipment used to measure the vibration generated by the construction works / activities authorised by this Proposal and the qualifications of those operating that equipment; - i.
-The procedures that are to be employed by the consent holder to correct the effects of excessive vibration; and - Requirements for pre-construction condition surveys on all structures within and adjacent to the construction site, including the RDR.
+A list of the staff and / or experts responsible for reviewing the VMP; - A description of staff training and induction requirements that will be undertaken to ensure that the VMP is followed by all acting in accordance with these resource consents; - c.
+A description of the site and local receiving environment; - A description of the construction works / activities authorised by these resource consents that will generate vibration; - A description of the construction works / activities that require specific controls and monitoring and those that can be controlled by normal construction practice; - g.
+The vibration limits that apply (expressed as PPV in units of mm/s) to the structures within or adjacent to the construction site and / or forming part of the RDR as it passes through or adjacent to the construction site, and the definition of an 'excessive vibration limit' for the structures; - The equipment used to measure the vibration generated by the construction works / activities authorised by this Proposal and the qualifications of those operating that equipment; - The procedures that are to be employed by the consent holder to correct the effects of excessive vibration; and - Requirements for pre-construction condition surveys on all structures within and adjacent to the construction site, including the RDR.